2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/cilogon.md

                       username_claim: "preferred_username"
         ```

-    4. **Authenticate using an instutional identity provider for the hub community users and Google for 2i2c staff.**
+    4. **Authenticate using an institutional identity provider for the hub community users and Google for 2i2c staff.**

         This example:
           - only shows Shibboleth, the ANU identity provider, and Google as the possible login options through CILogon